 Most people then just turn around.
 You can continue driving along Loch Tummel.
-Most of the time the round is surrounded by trees like everywhere in Scotland, but some time you get nice views of Loch Tummel.
+Most of the time the loch is surrounded by trees like everywhere in Scotland, but some time you get nice views of Loch Tummel.

 Loch Tummel is an 11km long and 1km wide loch.
 It is oriented East to West.
-The Queen's view is located on the North Shore but a road offers also views from the South Shore.
-The pictures above were taken from the North Shore
+The Queen's View is located on the North shore, but a road offers also views from the South Shore.
+The pictures above were taken from the North shore.

 If you continue even further you will reach Tummel Bridge, then a small reservoir.

 After 10 minutes, you will arrive at the top of Loch Rannoch where the road bends to the right.
 Loch Rannoch is not the most impressive of all the lochs, but I was lucky that I arrived at a moment when the clouds and the light were magnificent as you can see in the pictures below.

 And continuing further along Loch Rannoch you discover some small beaches with pebbles and sand.

 Loch Rannoch is a freshwater loch, 14km in length and 1km wide.
 Like Loch Tummel, it is oriented East to West.

 If you continue on B846 to the end of Loch Rannoch, you will reach Bridge of Gaur and reach the wild Loch Laidon.

 But for us, it was late, and we turned around.